ukff/kyma-environment-broker/docs/08-02-deprovisioning-kyma-environment.md

-# Deprovision Kyma Runtime using KEB
+# Deprovision SAP BTP, Kyma runtime using Kyma Environment Broker

-This tutorial shows how to deprovision Kyma Runtime on Azure using Kyma Environment Broker.
+This tutorial shows how to deprovision SAP BTP, Kyma runtime on Azure using Kyma Environment Broker (KEB).

 ## Steps